-First, apply the calibration of the normal tracking, see above, so CCDOPS can correctly address the mount in case the tracking object might leave the control range of the AO-7.
-Afterwards, the calibration of the AO-7 can be started to maximally tilt the mirror unit of the AO-7 in all directions.
-Five exposures are then taken to determine the control range of the AO.
+First, apply the calibration of the normal tracking, see above, so CCDOPS can correctly address the mounting in case the tracking object might leave the range of the AO-7.
+Second, the calibration of the AO-7 can be started to maximally tilt/deflect the mirror unit of the AO-7 in all directions.
+Five exposures are then taken to obtain the range of the element.
 Find the menu at:

-'''

 AO -> Calibrate...

-'''

-In the following window one can set the exposure time and the CCD to use.
-Additionally, one can activate the (debug) log.
-Furthermore, it is recommend to activate the option Calibrate from Corner as this gives better results.
+In this popup window one can set the exposure time and the used CCD.
+Additionally one can activate the (debug) log can be recorded.
+It's recommend to activate the option Calibrate from Corner as this obtains better results.